-Amee Huppin Sherer has been working as a Jewish Educator in the Seattle area for over 25 years.
+she/her ~ Amee Huppin Sherer has been working as a Jewish Educator in the Seattle area for over 30years.
 She has taught almost every age group from first grade to adults, and most recently was on the faculty at the Seattle Jewish Community School for thirteen years.
 She has her BA in Jewish Studies and her Masters in Education, both from UW.
-She is delighted to be returning to Hillel at the University of Washington, where she was the program director for three years in the early nineties, and the Acting Director when Rabbi Dan Bridge took a sabbatical in 1995.
-Amee is married to Michael Sherer and they have two amazing teenagers.
+She is delighted to have returned to Hillel at the University of Washington, where she was the program director for three years in the early nineties, and the Acting Director when Rabbi Dan Bridge took a sabbatical in 1995.
+Amee is married to Michael Sherer and they have two college-age children.
 She is a fan of all things purple (Go Huskies!) and has been known to find the best deals in town because she loves coupons and sales.
 She always has a good stash of chocolate in her office so stop by and say hello!

 Jonathan is a lifelong resident of NE Seattle and has been active in Jewish communal affairs his entire adult life.
 A graduate of Colby College in Waterville, ME, (where he was president of Hillel during his senior year!), a student at the WUJS Institute in Arad, Israel, and a camper at Camp Solomon Schechter in Tumwater, WA, he spent 27 years working in medical group administration in the Seattle area.
 Jonathan loves to travel – to Israel, France and all around Washington State – and takes great pride in the growing number of Jews, synagogues, and Jewish communal institutions in the Puget Sound area.
 In addition to his two grown sons and his 30 year marriage to his wife Catherine, he is most proud to have guided the opening of the Seattle Jewish Primary School in 1992.
 Jonathan is passionate about Jewish community, education, identity, observance, and continuity and is excited to help promote these values through Hillel at UW!